jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.14 LaplacianFilter

-Performs a Laplacian filter on an image..
+Performs a Laplacian filter on an image.

 *Parameters*: